-For most singles with a taxable income over $90,000 ($180,000 for couples, families and single parents) the government will charge an extra 1% in tax.
+For most singles with a taxable income over $90,000 ($180,000 for couples, families and single parents) The Australian Tax Office (ATO) will charge an extra 1% in tax.
 This is called the Medicare Levy Surcharge (MLS) and occurs if you don’t have private hospital cover.

 The MLS will increase to 1.25% if you earn over $105,000 ($210,000 for couples, families and single parents) and 1.5% if you earn over $140,000 ($280,000 for couples, families and single parents).

-So depending on your circumstances, you may be able to buy basic hospital cover that is cheaper than the surcharge that has to be paid in additional tax.
-The government will then waive the MLS depending on the period you hold cover and the type/level of cover held, and you could walk away with a great health insurance policy!
+So depending on your circumstances, you may be able to buy basic hospital cover that is cheaper than the surcharge that has to be paid as additional tax.
+The ATOwill then waive the MLS depending on the period you hold cover and the type/level of cover held, and you could walk away with a great health insurance policy!

 Can you afford to “self” insure?